SweetestPumpkin/Minecraft-Guides-Astral-Sorcery/pages/09.pdf-download/chapter.md

 # PDF Download

-This guide is also in PDF formart and can be found [Astral-Sorcery-A-Comprehensive-Guide.pdf.zip](Astral-Sorcery-A-Comprehensive-Guide.pdf.zip) and is in a ZIP file.
+This guide is also in PDF formart and can be found [Here](Astral-Sorcery-A-Comprehensive-Guide.pdf.zip) and is in a ZIP file.